zokugun/vscode-sync-settings/README.md

 1. configure the repository:

-   > &gt; Sync Settings: Open the settings
+   > &gt; Sync Settings: Open the repository settings

 2. upload your settings to the repository:
     > &gt; Sync Settings: Upload (user -> repository)